HaithemMosbahi/scheduler-component/README.md

 So easy, isn't it ? :smiley:

+## Examples

+This section illustrates some use cases of the scheduler scomponent with an inline demo :

+* Simple scheduler

+* Editable scheduler

+* Scheduler with categories

 ## Properties and Methods
 The scheduler component can be configured and customized like any custom element using properties and methods.